-“For the Roman period, there are many crises that can be recognized in the numismatic record,” said Pope, describing one “budget crunch” during Punic Wars of the 3rd century B.C., when Rome was battling Carthage — centred in present-day Tunisia — for control of the Mediterranean world.
+"For the Roman period, there are many crises that can be recognized in the numismatic record," said Pope, describing one "budget crunch" during the Punic Wars of the 3rd century BCE, when Rome was battling Carthage — centered in present-day Tunisia — for control of the Mediterranean world.

 "We can see metal coins begin to have more base metal — junk metal — added to 'debase' the coins," he noted.
 "As Rome and other cities fall into crises and get into economic trouble, more bronze coins appear (rather than silver), and even these are diluted by tin or lead."
 So far, about 20 coins have undergone this "deep probe".

 Pope hopes the research team will be able to achieve enough precision in its analysis to reliably identify the geographic sources of the metals for each coin and become a global centre of excellence for such investigations.
 For example, the silver mine on the Greek island of Siphons, located in the Aegean Sea between Greece and Turkey, was known to be a major metal source.
 There was another major mining operation near Athens.